oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 ## Task 4: Download the wallet for this database

 1. Click on the **DB Connection** button.
-This will open up Database Connection dialog box.
+This will open up the Database Connection dialog box.

     ![Database Connection](images/database-connection.png =50%x* "Database Connection")